kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## But at any rate, the point is that God is what nobody admits to being, and everybody really is. - Alan Watts
+    ## Your talent is God's gift to you.
+What you do with it is your gift back to God. - Leo Buscaglia